AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 _If you want someone else to tell you why this is a good thing, watch [Why your business needs dissenters by Andrew Millar](https://www.youtube.com/watch?v=dGfcc4Np_Sc)._

 Even though I know that employment is a business transaction, I always thought that being with the company as an early engineer, providing value and trying to do the right thing would protect me.
+Since, there was no issue with my performance, with the decision to announce layoffs, they found an easy way to get me to leave.

 The silver lining of all this is that it further shaped my perspective and has informed the [questions I'm asking companies during the interview process](https://www.ankursheel.com/blog/interview-interviewers-must-have-deal-breaker-list).